awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-consolewalk.md

 **Note**
 For SUSE Linux Enterprise Server, it isn't necessary to select the check box because patches for security and non\-security issues are installed by default on SLES instances\.
 For more information, see the content for SLES in [How Security Patches Are Selected](patch-manager-how-it-works-selection.md)\.

-   For more information about working with approval rules in a custom patch baseline, see [Custom Baselines](sysman-patch-baselines.md#patch-manager-baselines-custom)\.
+   For more information about working with approval rules in a custom patch baseline, see [Custom Baselines](patch-manager-baselines.md#patch-manager-baselines-custom)\.

 1. In the **Patch exceptions** section, enter comma\-separated lists of patches you want to explicitly approve and reject for the baseline\.
 For approved patches, choose a corresponding compliance severity level\.
+**Note**
+For information about accepted formats for lists of approved patches and rejected patches, see [Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.

    If any approved patches you specify aren't related to security, select the **Approved patches include non\-security updates** box for these patches to be installed as well\.
 Applies to Linux instances only\.